 - File Dormant Company Accounts (either online or by printing off an AA02 Form) annually with Companies House;

-- File a Confirmation Statement annually with Companies House;
+- Send a Confirmation Statement annually with Companies House;

-- File an HMRC Corporation Tax Return annually or notify them of dormant company status.
+- File an HMRC Tax Return annually or notify them of dormant status by letter.

 Dormant Company Accounts